 Drywall comes in different types that are used for various purposes around the house.
-For instance, bathroom and kitchen drywall are different from the rest of the rooms.
+For instance, the bathroom and kitchen drywall are different from the rest of the rooms.
 This is because areas subjected to moisture and lightly damp conditions should have water and mold-resistant drywall.

 Bathrooms need moisture-resistant drywall that will not be damaged when subjected to humid conditions and water splashes.
-Greenboard and purpleboard drywall are both ideal for the bathroom as they are moisture resistant.
+Greenboard and purpleboard drywall are both ideal for the bathroom as they are moisture-resistant.

 However, these panels are costlier than standard drywall because of their additional mold and moisture resistance features.
 Greenboard and purple board drywall have slight differences that make them unique.
 This article provides you with all the information you need to know about bathroom drywall and which is the best option for your home.